-The site plan for Phase I of our project is finally complete, and we hope to begin construction in April!
+The site plan for Phase I of our project is complete, and we have begun construction!
 You can read more about our latest revision and visioning process below.

 Dedicate a multi-purpose space for the Youth

 Expand our ability to provide outreach services by moving the offices out of the Parish Hall

 Create better indoor/outdoor connections across campus

 The movable wall partitions scheduled for the Parish Hall will wait for Phase II.
 Instead, a wall will be removed between two of the existing offices to create a temporary meeting room.
 Additionally, although the Parish Hall won’t receive the full face-lift or air-conditioning we had planned, it will receive a fresh coat of paint.
 To meet ADA standards, we will be required to remodel the restrooms in both the Parish Hall and church building.
 The rearrangement of the Shirley Teale Memorial chapel and the opening of that wall will also wait for Phase II.

 Unfortunately, construction costs have increased astronomically since we initiated our capital campaign in 2019.
 As a result, we’ve had to scale back our project, so, as you’ll see in the site plans, instead of an addition, we are basically remodeling and repurposing our existing spaces.
 We’ll also convert the previous preschool building into the Neighborhood Center to better meet the needs of some of our friends experiencing homelessness (we hope to cover those costs with a grant).